One of my favorite spots.

 - I received The Presidential Award for Excellence in Mathematics and Science Teaching which is ironic since one of my gifts is teaching reading & writing. “(PAEMST) are the nation’s highest honors for teachers of mathematics and science (including computer science).” – https://www.paemst.org/

 - I’ve also been honored with receiving district teaching awards.
 (Truly, these awards are a reflection of the fabulously talented colleagues that I’ve been fortunate enough to work with.
-I stole their ideas.
+I’m a reflection of them.
 Thus, my success is their success.)

 - Throughout the years, I’ve been instrumental in leading other teachers in teaching literacy.
 In fact, I still help others teach reading and writing.